 Bitdefender VPN is okay for torrenting.
 It doesn't have any data limits, and it lets you download torrents.
-That said, it has bad security as it leaks DNS queries and leaves some system traffic unencrypted, so it's not a good choice if you care about being protected at all times.
+That said, it has poor security: it leaks DNS queries and leaves some system traffic unencrypted, so it's not a good choice if you care about being protected at all times.
 Additionally, the kill switch doesn't work correctly, as it allows you to reconnect to the internet outside the VPN tunnel after a system reboot or a software crash.
 It has no registration options that preserve your anonymity, as you must provide an email address and password to create an account and use a personally identifiable payment method.

 Proper TLS implementation doesn't leave you vulnerable to man-in-the-middle attacks.